Introduction

 - •Accomplishment and mastery

-Gaming taps into the deepest psychological systems — motivation, dopamine, emotion, identity, and human instinct.
+It is the deepest physiological system – motivation, dopamine, emotion, identity and human instinct.

 FAQ